Shadowtrap/SpeedTester/README.md

 Works with Google Chrome version 83 or higher.

+Supported Operating Systems:

+    Windows 32-bit and 64-bit
+    MacOS 64-bit
+    Linux 64-bit

-NOTE: Untested with MacOS and Linux
+<h5>NOTE: Untested with MacOS and Linux and no support for ARM processors yet</h5>